jbmiller10/transcribrr/README.md

 ## Configuration

-Before usage, configure your OpenAI API keys through the 'Settings' menu. ll
-You can also adjust transcription quality, GPT model selection, max tokens, temperature, and your preset GPT prompts.
+Before using Transcribrr, configure your OpenAI API keys through the 'Settings' menu.
+You can also adjust settings such as transcription quality, GPT model, max tokens, temperature, and manage your preset GPT prompts.

 ## How to Use

-1. Choose the mode of transcription (File Upload or YouTube URL).
-2. If using File Upload, select your video/audio file using the "Open Audio/Video File" button.
-3. If using the YouTube URL mode, paste the YouTube link into the corresponding field.
+1. Select your transcription mode: File Upload, YouTube URL, or Direct Recording.
+2. Upload a file or paste a YouTube URL into the app to begin.
-4. Click the "Start Transcription" button to begin processing.
+3. Click "Start Transcription" to convert audio to text.
-5. After transcription, you can process the text with GPT-4 using the "Process with GPT-4" button after setting your prompts.
+4. Utilize the "Process with GPT-4" button for refining transcripts with GPT settings.